 Virgen de Guadalupe Parades in Sucre, Bolivia

-I’d like to say that it was my impeccable travel skills that brought me to Sucre, Bolivia, just in time for their biggest festival of the year: Virgen de Guadalupe.
+I’d like to say that it was my impeccable travel skills that brought me from Samaipata to Sucre, Bolivia, just in time for their biggest festival of the year: Festival de la Virgen de Guadalupe.
 But, who are we kidding?
-I had no idea it was going on until I checked into my hostel and the guy working there told me it was starting the next day.
+I had no idea the massive party was going on until I checked into my hostel and the guy working there told me it was starting the next day.
 (I stayed at the Celtic Cross hostel — book ahead because accommodation fills up quickly for the festival.)

 No one could really give me a clear answer as to when the festivities actually started.
 And it didn’t help that the only flyer I could find listed a start time for one day as 13:00pm and for the next as 8:00pm.
 (You can’t use military time AND am/pm and have them contradict!)

 But, on Friday I arrived at the parade around 3pm and left around 9:30pm.
 It was still going in full force.

 On Saturday I arrived at the parade around 4pm and left around 2am.
 It was still going in full force.

 And, on Sunday, despite the roads no longer being blocked off, people were still at it!
 Parading all over town.

 So, what I can tell you is that the festival started at some time on Friday and then probably is still going on weeks later…